fimatmon/Tiketti/README.md

 # Tiketti
-A light weight ticket system
+Java based and a light weight ticket system